geyingli/unif/README_EN.md

 ### Features

-- Scikit-Learn like API design, train and predict in 3 lines of code
+- Easy to learn & use: Scikit-Learn like API design, train and predict in 3 lines of code
-- Compatible with Tensorflow 1.x and 2.x
+- Sole-dependency: Compatible with Tensorflow 1.x and 2.x
-- Supports transfering pretrained model
-- Support multiple deep learning tricks, e.g. adversarial training
+- Performance guarantee: Support multiple deep learning tricks, e.g. layer-wise learning rate decay and adversarial training
-- Multi-GPU parallelization
+- Acceleration: Multi-GPU parallelization
-- Export SavedModel for industrial deployment
+- Service deployment: Export SavedModel for industrial deployment
-- Easy to develop and extend, chase after state-of-the-art algorithms

 ### Installation